yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/yprisma-faq.md

 The yield for yPRISMA stakers comes from two main sources:

 * Protocol Fees: Fees generated from the Prisma protocol
-* Bribes: Incentives provided for voting power
+* Vote incentives: Incentives provided for voting power

 All these yields are claimed to the yPRISMA fee receiver at 0x76DF88Aa8711822472Cb40Ed8c972A461A20ecdc

 At the beginning of each week, the collected yield is converted to mkUSD (Prisma Stablecoin), deposited into the yvmkUSD-A vault, and then distributed to stakers.
-This process occurs once per week, and the yield is streamed evenly over the entire week.
+This process occurs once per week, and the yield is claimable at the start of the following week.

+## Converting native Prisma farming rewards to yPRISMA

+If you use Prisma Finance directly, the Rewards are paid in locked vePRISMA.
+You can accept these rewards as vePRISMA or as yPRISMA.

-## Why would I claim my emissions as yPRISMA?
+### Why would I claim my Prisma protocol emissions as yPRISMA?

 There are several key reasons to claim your emissions as yPRISMA instead of locking yourself.